SEN Assessment & Review Service (SENARS)

 - Carry out the statutory process for an Education, Health and Care (EHC) needs assessment.

-- Monitor and review EHC plans and statements of Special Educational Needs (SEN).
+- Monitor and review EHC plans.

 - Authorise transport requests for children and young people with special education needs.